Zeljko-Predjeskovic/Zeljko-Predjeskovic/README.md

 ### Hi there 👋, I am Zeljko, currently a computer science student and looking forward to have a lot of fun projects.

-- 🔭 I’m currently working on a school project to manage photos.
+- 🔭 I’m currently working on a project for managing photos.
 - 🌱 I’m currently learning vue, nuxtjs.
 - 👯 I’m looking to collaborate on with everyone who wants a give its best into a project.
 - 🥅 Summer 2021 Goals: At least one merged pull request in an open source project.